haveno-dex/listing/.github/ISSUE_TEMPLATE/fiat.md

 <!-- This template helps us to have a clear overview of the asset being proposed.
 Please answer to all questions -->

 <!-- Make sure the following statements are correct, then tick them by placing an X inside the brackets (result: [X]) -->
-- [ ] I confirm there are no other issues about this asset (open or closed)
+- [ ] I confirm there are no other open issues about this asset
-- [ ] I understand that Haveno expects the project applying for being listed to take care of the PR for the actual implementation
 - [ ] I understand that adding the asset is at discretion of the Haveno Core Team and applying doesn't necessarily imply acceptance

-### What's the ticker symbol of the project?
+### What's the ISO code of the currency?
 <!-- It's usually 3 letters, like EUR or USD -->